 What does Cassandra mean?

+Cassandra [cas-san-dra] as a girls' name is pronounced ka-SAN-dra, ka-SAHN-dra.
+It is of Greek origin, and the meaning of Cassandra is "shining upon man".
 Perhaps a version of Alexander, which originally was a feminine name, a byname for Hera, queen of the Olympian gods.
 Literary: Cassandra was a Trojan princess blessed with the gift of prophecy in Homer's "Iliad".
 She foretold the fall of Troy but was unheeded.
 The name was occasionally used from the Middle Ages until the 18th century.

-Cassandra▲ has 48 variants: Cas, Casandera, Casandra▼, Casandri, Casaundr, Casaundra, Casey▼, Casie, Casondra, Casoundra, Cass, Cassandre, Cassandrea, Cassandry, Cassanndra, Cassaundra, Cassi, Cassie▼, Cassondra▼, Cassondria, Cassundra, Cassy, Kasandera, Kasandra▼, Kasandria, Kasaundra, Kasey▼, Kasondra, Kasoundra, Kassandra▼, Kassandre, Kassaundra, Kassi, Kassie▼, Kassondra, Kassy, Krisandra, Sande, Sandee, Sandera, Sandi▼, Sandie, Sandra▼, Sandy▼, Saundra▼, Sohndra, Sondra▼ and Zandra.Creative forms:
+Cassandra▼ has 48 variants: Cas, Casandera, Casandra▼, Casandri, Casaundr, Casaundra, Casey▼, Casie, Casondra, Casoundra, Cass, Cassandre, Cassandrea, Cassandry, Cassanndra, Cassaundra, Cassi, Cassie▼, Cassondra, Cassondria, Cassundra, Cassy, Kasandera, Kasandra▼, Kasandria, Kasaundra, Kasey▼, Kasondra, Kasoundra, Kassandra▼, Kassandre, Kassaundra, Kassi, Kassie, Kassondra, Kassy, Krisandra, Sande, Sandee, Sandera, Sandi▼, Sandie, Sandra▼, Sandy▼, Saundra▼, Sohndra, Sondra▼ and Zandra.Creative forms:

 How popular is Cassandra?

 Cassandra is a very prominent first name for women (#269 out of 4276, Top 6%) and a slightly less prominent last name for all people (#79958 out of 150436, Top 53%).
-(2000 U.S. Census)
+(2000 U.S. Demographics)

-Charted below is the birth name popularity of Cassandra for girls.
+Charted below is the birth name statistics of Cassandra for girls.
 Cassandra was first listed in 1940-1949 and reached its peak position of #49 in the U.S. in the year 1990, and is currently at #511.
 (Top Baby Names, 2015)